Kiwzu/Kiwzu/README.md

-# 👋 Hi there, I’m Kiwzu
+# 👋 Hi, I’m Kiwzu

 Welcome to my GitHub!
-I’m a passionate **Lua Scripter** focused on **Roblox exploit development**.
-I love pushing the boundaries of what’s possible within the Roblox ecosystem and building creative tools for the community.
+I’m a passionate **Lua Scripter** specializing in **Roblox exploit development**.
+I enjoy pushing the boundaries of the Roblox platform and building creative tools for the community.

 ---

 ## 💻 About Me

-- 🛠️ **Expertise:** Lua scripting, Roblox exploit creation, reverse engineering, and tool development.
+- 🛠️ **Expertise:** Lua scripting, Roblox exploit creation, reverse engineering, and tool development
 - 🎮 **Platform:** Roblox (client & server-side scripting)
-- 🔍 **Always Exploring:** New Roblox vulnerabilities, scripting tricks, and ways to empower scripters.
+- 🔍 **Interests:** Exploring new Roblox vulnerabilities, scripting techniques, and empowering scripters
-- ⚡ **Philosophy:** Learning by doing, breaking, and rebuilding.
+- ⚡ **Philosophy:** Learning by experimenting, breaking, and rebuilding

 ---

 ## 📚 Skills